ujjwalguptaofficial/jsstore.docs/docs/tutorial/in.md

 Last Updated : "08/05/2018"
 ---

-In allows you to specify multiple values in a Where.It can be used to execute multiple or condition.
+In allows you to specify multiple values in Where query.
+It is a shorthand for multiple or query.

 #### Sql (Where)